harrygraneygreen/harrygraneygreen.github.io/README.md

 I study computer science at Georgia Tech and will be graduating in May 2024!

-I love working on Data and Machine Learning projects with python.
+I love working on Data and Machine Learning projects.

-Currently Taking High Performance Computing and Deep Learning Course in my school.
+Currently Taking High Performance Computing and Deep Learning Courses.

-Interested in working on projects in domains of tech, health, finance, music, workflows
+Interested in working on projects in domains of tech, health, finance, music, and workflows